-Non-resident individuals are subject to tax on all income sourced from Singapore with the exception of tax-exempt income.
+Non-resident individuals are subject to tax on all income sourced from Singapore except for tax-exempt income.
 Examples of such tax-exempt income include interest income in an approved bank located in Singapore, as well as foreign income received in Singapore by a non-resident individual.
-However, generally speaking, the tax consequences for resident and non-resident individuals alike are largely the same.
+However the tax consequences for resident and non-resident individuals alike are largely the same.

 According to Section 45 of the Act, Singapore uses a withholding tax system to ensure and facilitate the collection of all tax payable from non-residents on their Singapore-sourced income.
 When a Singapore individual or company pays a non-resident for services performed in Singapore, a portion of the payment must be withheld and paid to the Inland Revenue Authority of Singapore (IRAS).
 Section 45 also sets out the general rules regarding withholding tax on interest and related payments.
 The provisions mentioned in this section are also applied to other income and payments due to the effects of the provisions of Sections 45A to 45G.

-Where a payer is liable to pay any of the specified income to another person whom the payer is unsure of the resident status of, the payer is obliged to withhold tax at the appropriate rate unless the recipient is a resident.
-After tax has been withheld from payments made to non-residents, the Comptroller of Income Tax is required to be notified via writing and the amount withheld must be paid to the Comptroller within the prescribed period.
+Where a payer is liable to pay any of the specified income to another person whom the payer is unsure of the resident status , the payer is obliged to withhold tax at the appropriate rate unless the recipient is a resident.
+After-tax has been withheld from payments made to non-residents, the Comptroller of Income Tax must be notified via writing and the amount withheld must be paid to the Comptroller within the prescribed period.
 The tax withheld must be paid to IRAS by the 15th day of the month after the date that the payment is made to the non-resident.
 Should the payment be late, a 5% penalty will be imposed, and a further penalty of 1% will also be imposed for each completed month that the tax remains unpaid.
 The maximum total penalty is 15%.

 Singapore Corporate Income Tax

 Qualifying start-up companies are eligible for both a partial tax exemption and a three-year start-up tax exemption.
-The current partial tax exemption makes 75% of the company’s first S$10,000 of chargeable income tax-exempt.
-From the company’s next S$290,000 of chargeable income, 50% of that amount will also be tax-exempt.
-However, from YA 2020 onwards, the figures will change.
 Starting from YA 2020, 75% of the company’s first S$10,000 of chargeable income will be tax-exempt, followed by 50% of the company’s next S$190,000 of chargeable income.
-The start-up tax exemption makes all of an eligible company’s first S$100,000 of chargeable income tax-exempt, as well as 50% of its next S$200,000 of chargeable income.
-However, as is the case with the partial tax exemption, the numbers will change starting from YA 2020.
-When the changes take effect, 75% of the company’s first S$100,000 of chargeable income will be tax-exempt, followed by 50% of its next S$100,000 of chargeable income.
 This start-up exemption is not available to property development and investment holding companies.
 In addition, for YA 2018, there is a 40% corporate tax rebate which is capped at S$15,000.
 In YA 2019, there will also be a rebate of 20% of tax payable for the year of assessment.
 This rebate is capped at S$10,000.
 The exemptions and rebates mentioned have caused Singapore’s effective corporate tax rate to therefore be far lower than its nominal rate.